davepinch/pinchy.cc/scratchpad.md

 title: "Scratchpad"
 hashtag: scratchpad
 ---
-René Descartes, "So blind is the curiosity..." --> curiosity he was but a thought --> this particular thought Remove The Advertisement deck if-you-ask-me-what-i-came-to-do-in-this-world - Émile Zola, tag artist
+he was but a thought --> this particular thought Remove The Advertisement deck if-you-ask-me-what-i-came-to-do-in-this-world - Émile Zola, tag artist